Post

 Writing Data

 You can export a DataFrame to a CSV file using the to_csv() method.
-Use it like this:
+It’s used as follows:

 1